betterscientificsoftware/bssw.io/Articles/Blog/2022-06-Software-Deployment-Bringing-resources-into-effective-acction.md

 ### E4S software deployment recipe at NERSC

-As illustrated by Figure 1, the high-level steps used to deploy E4S at NERSC are as follows:
+As illustrated below, the high-level steps used to deploy E4S at NERSC are as follows:
 - Acquire a Spack configuration from the E4S project (https://github.com/E4S-Project/e4s)
 - Configure your Spack configuration with compilers, package preferences, and list of packages to install